 Founded in 1922, Raytheon technologies is one of the oldest aerospace companies in the United States.
 This defense contractor has a market cap of 109.85 billion dollars at the time of writing.
 Having fallen far in March 2020, Raytheon shares have since started to recover but still appear to be undervalued as of May 2021.

 Expert Tip on Investing in Aerospace Shares“ When trading shares of aerospace companies, it’s best to choose solid stocks that have stood the test of time.
-During the coronavirus pandemic, many aerospace industry shares became worthless, but the ones that remain could be good bets on a continued recovery. ”
+During the coronavirus pandemic, many aerospace industry shares became worthless, but the ones that remain could be good bets on a continued recovery. ”- Shams Ul Zoha

 Why Invest in Aerospace Shares?

-Aerospace stocks were badly beaten down during the coronavirus pandemic, but the ones that didn’t go bust have started to recover and may not have reached their full value yet.
+As already hinted, aerospace stocks were beaten down badly during the coronavirus pandemic, but the ones that didn’t go bust have started to recover and may not have reached their full value yet.
 As travel restrictions are eased, airlines will need their fleets of aircraft repaired and replaced, so aerospace companies could enjoy increased demand.
 But it's not all about business and leisure travel, so don’t forget that aerospace companies also do big business in the defence sector.

 Frequently Asked Questions